 But perhaps the most significant weapon an organization can wield against ransomware attackers is to execute a rapid recovery following an attack.
 While a ransomware attack will still sting and disrupt business, accelerating recovery will lessen the organizational, financial, and reputational pain that often follows an encounter with this high-impact threat.

 The Keys to Rapid Recovery Include Simplicity and Immutability

 If your business is hit with a ransomware attack, you want to be 100% confident that data protection is in place.
 You want zero chance that your backups or data protection methods have been compromised or deleted.
 That kind of confidence comes from implementing a modern data protection approach that eliminates the complexity of keeping data safe.
 That foundation can help you expedite data recovery when needed and offer peace of mind that your critical data is actually protected.

 Think of SafeMode as a form of segregation of duties for your business-critical data.
 It provides a permissions “air gap,” or a logical separation of key controls.
 And with just a few clicks, you can restore your data with speed and at scale.
+While backups can take time, snapshots can be recovered in milliseconds.
 (Check out this blog post to learn how snapshots helped a US metropolitan hospital recover swiftly from a ransomware attack.)